Updated: August 21, 2022.

 - Google wants your website to provide a great user experience

 - To provide a great user experience, your website should ideally pass all three Core Web Vitals metrics and other page experience signals

-As it lies now, according to a recent study by Screaming Frog, less than 15% of all existing websites are currently optimized well enough to pass the Core Web Vitals assessment.
+As it lies now, according to a recent study by Advanced Web Ranking, less than 40% of the analyzed pages (they analyzed 3 million web pages from the top 10 Google search results) pass the Core Web Vitals assessment.

 While this means you won’t be alone if your website does not pass these metrics, it may have a negative impact on your business in the long run.
 It is even more likely if your website is a lot worse than its competition regarding Core Web Vitals.

 But don’t worry.
 I got you covered.
 You now understand why Core Web Vitals are important.
 Let’s uncover what they really are.

 ⚡ In my Google page experience audit you will learn how to do a page experience audit step by step.